euroscipy/euroscipy_proceedings/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 Figure :ref:`model-wid001` demonstrates the accuracy of the temperature map method when used to find model DEMs from synthesised emission.
-For a range of model DEM peak temperatures and Gaussian widths and a fixed emission measure, the plot shows (from left to right), the peak DEM temperature inferred by the method, the percentage diference between the solution and the true DEM peak temperature, and the goodness-of-fit values associated with the solutions.
-The temperatures obtained using this method vary only with the peak temperature and width of the model DEM; varying the emission measure of the model appears to cause no change in the solution.
+For a range of model DEM peak temperatures and Gaussian widths and a fixed height, the plot shows (from left to right), the peak DEM temperature inferred by the method, the percentage diference between the solution and the true DEM peak temperature, and the goodness-of-fit values associated with the solutions.
+The temperatures obtained using this method vary only with the peak temperature and width of the model DEM; varying the height of the model DEM appears to cause no change in the solution.

 For model DEM widths of < 0.1, model DEM peak temperatures within the range considered by the temperature map method are generally found with reasonable